Timbavati Game Reserve

 Much has been said, written and published about the white lions and some people credit them with mythical powers.
 Some say they are albinos and others that they are leucistic, but research showed that the white lions of the Timbavati are neither.

 A few years ago a Timbavati landowner initiated a research project to establish more about the white lions genetically.
-Apart from the visual differences between tawny lions and white ones, there are some subtle and interesting physical differences amongst the white lions themselves too.
+Apart from the visual differences between tawny lions and white ones, there are some subtle and interesting physical differences among the white lions themselves too.
 Some have blue eyes, pink lips, noses and pads, others have brown eyes, black lips, noses and pads.

 Suspicions that the white lions with blue eyes, pink noses, lips and pads could be albinos and that those with brown eyes, black lips, noses and pads could be leucistic (partial loss of pigmentation) were proved wrong and it was found that the white lions did not have these mutations.